Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Full-Year Crime Reports Versus Preliminary Crime Reports

-You will see discussions of full-year crime reports versus preliminary crime reports.
-Traditionally, full-year final crime reports are considered the official position of the US Department of Justice.
 Preliminary reports “may” be accurate but are subject to change; they often overstate crime trends (see below).
-Preliminary reports need to be used with caution, (the data could-will change).
+Preliminary reports need to be used with caution (the data could dramatically change).

 Preliminary crime statistics only apply to FBI data.
 The National Crime Victimization Survey does not issue preliminary numbers.